artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

    :width: 18

-Archival descriptions are one of the core :ref:`entity-types` in AtoM and provide users with invaluable contextual infomation about the resources held by an :term:`archival institution`.
+Archival descriptions are one of the core :ref:`entity-types` in AtoM and provide users with invaluable contextual information about the resources held by an :term:`archival institution`.

 In AtoM, an archival description is a body of information about an archival